breimers/wordpress-playbook/README.md

     Another idea is to set the sitename from the beginning if you can automate the dns

     Definitely need to delve more into ansible!
 Can be powerful if combined with a provisioning system a-la-Terraform

+Some components remind me of Rails and also of Terraform.
+Ansible seems to bridge a gap between automated provisioning, and web development.
+Ansible helps to configure an existing server, and you could, of course, set it up for Rails, WP, or whatever you want.
+I feel like this will be a growing and essential item to have in the virtual toolbelt.